 What I Come From My parents met at a Texas Instruments calculator plant in1976—Dad was the process engineer, Mom was the line manager.
 I started my career in large-scale commercial print in Dallas, then moved on to investment banking in New York before eventually moving into strategic finance for public universities in Austin and Oakland.
 After a stint as a grant-maker at the Bill & Melinda Gates Foundation in Seattle, I returned to the Bay Area as a principal designer for the design and innovation consultancy IDEO where I specialized in systems design and interactive data visualization, primarily in the education studio.
 I've since built a healthy design + strategy freelancing practice with design firms like IDEO and others.

 Where I Studied In spring 2017, I received a master of interaction design from California College of the Arts in San Francisco.
 Previously, I earned a master of business administration from the Haas School of Business at UC Berkeley, which included a semester in luxury brand management at ESSEC Business School in Paris.
 Prior to that, I earned a bachelor in finance as well as a bachelor in print journalism at UT Austin.
-My design + strategy education took root while I was a principal designer at IDEO, and it has deepened through my work at other design firms like Sequence, Tomorrow Partners, and COLLINS.
+My design + strategy education took root while I was a principal designer at IDEO, and it has deepened through my work at other design firms like Sequence (now Salesforce Experience Design), Tomorrow Partners, and COLLINS.